Onenightcarnival/CS520/README.md

 python exp1.py
 ```

 The screen will show what to do next.
-Here we have an example...

 ## Running the tests